 With impact bags being extremely affordable, my honest advice is just to bite the bullet and purchase a proper one – it will save you the fiddly work of making your own, and gives you the confidence knowing you’re using a training aid that is high-quality.

-Best golf impact bags in 2022
+Best golf impact bags to choose from

 If you’re considering investing in a golf impact bag – and if you’re serious about improving your ball striking – then there are three clear standouts available online.